Purpose and Scope

 • Aboriginal Torres Strait Islander Recognition and Participation Policy.

-All people within the scope of this policy (other than associates, family members or dependents) should be aware that Skills Insight is a values-based organisation and that we actively encourage the reporting of any potential or actual behaviours which may raise issues about appropriateness, alignment with values or effective procedure.
+All people within the scope of this policy (other than associates, family members or dependants) should be aware that Skills Insight is a values-based organisation and that we actively encourage the reporting of any potential or actual behaviours which may raise issues about appropriateness, alignment with values or effective procedure.
 We are constantly seeking to improve and to ensure alignment with our values.

 This policy is designed to provide a safe and effective pathway for issues to be raised where other approaches have failed or where you have any uncertainty or concerns about the way the issue may be received or your personal welfare, safety or position.